insectatorious/2048/README.md

 Tickets is licensed under the [MIT license.](https://github.com/insectatorious/2048/blob/master/LICENSE.txt)

 ## Donations
-I made this in my spare time, trying to avoid looking at my very long ticket list!
-It's hosted on GitHub (which means I don't have any hosting costs), but if you enjoyed the game and feel like buying me coffee, you can donate at my BTC address: ``.
+I made this in my spare time.
+It's hosted on GitHub (which means there aren't any hosting costs), but if you enjoyed the game and feel like buying me coffee, you can donate at my BTC address: `19tHC9fgYpVnQYYxdA9C7s2PrhJaC3wDFU`.
 Thank you very much!